linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 The `run.sh` file performs the following functionalities :

 #### 1. Build and issue a `go test` command
-The executable `run.sh` file shall shall accept flags and build a `go test` cmd to make the tests configurable as well as set `linkerd install` options.
+The executable `run.sh` file shall accept flags and build a `go test` cmd to make the tests configurable as well as set `linkerd install` options.

 Usage :
 ```bash